 Intercollegiate Sports Program

-Cottey College offers volleyball, basketball and softball in its intercollegiate sports program.
+Cottey College offers cross-country/track, volleyball, basketball, tennis, and softball in its intercollegiate sports program.
 Cottey is a member of the National Junior College Athletic Association (NJCAA) Division II, Region XVI.
 The NJCAA is the athletic association for all two-year colleges.
 Division II is a mix of small and large two-year colleges.
 Region XVI is the state of Missouri.
 There are six colleges that are Division II in Missouri, and those colleges compete in the Regional Tournament.

 The colleges that compete in NJCAA Region 16 Division II are: Cottey College; East Central College, Union, MO; MCC-Longview, Lee's Summit, MO; MCC-Penn Valley, Kansas City, MO; Mineral Area College, Park Hills, MO; North Central Missouri College, Trenton, MO; St. Louis Community College, St. Louis, MO; Wentworth Military Academy, Lexington, MO.
 In addition, Cottey competes against other colleges in Missouri, Kansas, Oklahoma, and Arkansas.
-Those teams are two-year schools; small, private, four-year colleges; and some junior vasity programs of larger, four-year colleges.
+Those teams are two-year schools; small, private, four-year colleges; and some junior varsity programs of larger, four-year colleges.

 Two New Sports Added for Fall 2014